GTRONICK/QNote/README.md

 **15. Set the application Always on Top:**
 Go to the Settings menu and check the Always on Top check box.
 This change will apply immediately.
 This could not work as spected in Windows, for now.

+Send any suggestion to contact@gtronick.com, or go to gtronick.com and fill the form in the contact section.